adi2004sz/Snake-the-snake-game/README.md

-# 🐍 Snake - The Classic Snake Game
+# 🐍 Snake-the-snake-game

 A modern implementation of the classic Snake game built with C++ and raylib.
-Navigate the snake, eat apples to grow longer, and avoid collisions with yourself and the walls as you rack up your score!
+Navigate the snake, eat apples to grow longer, and avoid collisions as you rack up your score!

 <div align="center">